Blog

 Maybe your spouse isn't interested in fixing things.
 Maybe they've checked out.
 Maybe they won't read articles like this or consider counseling.

-You can still make progress.
-One person can shift a marriage dynamic.
 When you change how you show up, your spouse will respond differently.
 Not immediately.
 Not perfectly.
 But differently.
+Marriages are systems.
+When one part of the system changes, the whole system has to adjust.

 The Timeline for Healing